cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 We will only populate the `Status` field of the `ProcessProposalResponse` with `ACCEPT` if ALL the transactions were accepted as valid, otherwise we will populate with `REJECT`.

+### `DeliverTx`

+Since transactions are not truly removed from the app-side mempool during `PrepareProposal`, since `ProcessProposal` can fail and we do not want to lose transactions, we need to finally remove the transaction from the app-side mempool during `DeliverTx` since during this phase, the transactions are being included in the proposed block.

 ## Consequences